wealthsimple/eventsimple/README.md

 Adding lock_version to the model enables [optimistic locking](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Optimistic.html) and protects against concurrent updates to stale versions of the model.
 Eventsimple will automatically retry on concurrency failures.

 `events_namespace` is an optional argument pointing to the directory where your events classes are defined.
-If you do not specify this argument, Eventsimple will store the full namespace of the event classes in the STI type column.
+If you do not specify this argument, Eventsimple will store the full namespace of the event classes in the STI column.

 ### Event Table definition